Nesting Party Ideas with Checklist

 Labeling Zone: Set up an area with labels and markers to tag bins, drawers, and bottles.

-Meal Prep Corner: Lay out ingredients, containers to help friends and family make freezer meals or snacks for the family to enjoy after the baby arrives.
-Don’t forget to prep something for breakfast after early sleepless nights, it will be very helpful for the mom.
+Meal Prep Corner: Lay out ingredients and containers to help friends and family make freezer meals or snacks for the family to enjoy after the baby arrives.
+Don’t forget to prep something for breakfast after early sleepless nights; it will be a big help for the mom.

 3. Play Music and Have Snacks

 Make a playlist of some happy tunes or soft background music that can be played while everyone works.
-Set a snack bar based on the theme or just some easy snacks like fruit, muffins, finger sandwiches, chips, and dip for everyone to fuel after work.
+Set up a snack bar based on the theme or just some easy snacks like fruit, muffins, finger sandwiches, chips, and dip for everyone to fuel after work.
 Keep some simple drinks like iced tea, lemonade, or sparkling water.
+We kept the menu simple so no one was stuck in the kitchen, just easy bites and drinks that everyone can enjoy while helping.

 Make It Personal and Memorable